Jellypod-Inc/route-tts/README.md

 ## Usage
 RouteTTS provides an extremely simple wrapper over the most common TTS model providers such as OpenAI and ElevenLabs (others coming soon).

 You first initialize a `TTS` client with a list of `Voice` objects.
-Each `Voice` object contains information about the voice's platform, model, and a unique voice identifier.
+Each `Voice` object contains information about the voice's platform, voice_model, and a unique voice identifier.
 Then, to generate audio, you create a `SpeechBlock` with a *id* and the *text* to convert to audio.
 That's it.

 Now, you can just easily change the id and we'll handle the rest.